Ever wondered how your collective unconscious can affect your everyday behaviour? Are you afraid of snakes but never actually seen one?

-Like Freud, Jung regarded the psyche as made up of a number of separate but interacting systems.
-The three main ones were the ego, the personal unconscious, and the collective unconscious.
+Jung shared similar beliefs about the psyche to Freud’s.
+They both viewed it as a cluster of different but interconnected entities.
+The basic ones included the ego, the personal unconscious, and the collective unconscious.

-The first layer called the personal unconscious is essentially the same as Freud’s version of the unconscious.
+The personal unconscious is the first layer and is similar to Freud’s vision of the unconscious.
 The other is Jung’s notion of the collective unconscious.
-This is a level of unconscious shared with other members of the human species.
-Jung proposes this is from our ancestral and evolutionary past.
+This is the deepest level of the unconscious that is shared by the whole human race.
+Jung believed that it stemmed from our evolutionary roots.

 Conscious vs unconscious